chemoelectric/epr-simulation/README.md

 photon detected in a (−) channel.
 This choice of values makes the [correlation coefficient equal the covariance](https://en.wikipedia.org/w/index.php?title=Covariance_and_correlation&oldid=1144835290).
 That is, no normalization is needed.
-It can be computed (with some care) as follows—
+This covariance can be computed (with some care) as follows—

     ρ = ½(+1)(+1)sin²φ₀₁ + ½(+1)(−1)cos²φ₀₁
           + ½(−1)(+1)cos²φ₀₁ + ½(−1)(−1)sin²φ₀₁